 James Laberee was gradually weaned off his medication over the course of a year.
 By 18 months of age, his seizures slowed to almost none.
 He started to sit up, move, and crawl.
 By age 2.5 he was walking with some support.
 He learned to read soon after learning to walk.
 By age 3 he was running.

-Rosemary wrote, “Once James began to walk and was weaned off of all the meds he was on, he developed normally, to the complete astonishment of his neurology team.
+Rosemary wrote on Quora, “Once James began to walk and was weaned off of all the meds he was on, he developed normally, to the complete astonishment of his neurology team.
 That said, because he missed a key window of development (birth to age 2) his motor skills – fine and gross – were affected.
 He moved very little during this time.
 He was often cognitively alert and entertained by what went on around him, but the meds suppressed a lot of movement.”

 James Laberee’s official records in the hospital, and his diagnosis, were changed when he was 10 years old.
 However, James never did quite catch up to his peers when it came to gross and fine motor skills.
 “Despite a decade of physical and occupational therapy, it was clear to us and to him that he’d never be an athlete in a sport that requires coordination, catching, throwing, dodging, quick pivots, etc. His words: “Big deal.”